Acts Governing South African Property: A Buyer and Seller's Guide

 National Credit Act 34 of 2005

 The National Credit Act governs all credit agreements in South Africa, including home loans.
 It requires banks to conduct a proper affordability assessment before granting a bond, sets out the information that must be disclosed to borrowers, and establishes the right to a debt review process for borrowers in financial difficulty.
-For property buyers, the NCA means your bank is legally required to assess whether you can afford the repayments, not just whether your income is high enough.
+For property buyers, the NCA means your bank is legally required to assess whether you can afford the repayments, not only whether your income is high enough.
 It also governs the interest rate and fee structure of your home loan.

 The bank's affordability assessment under the NCA is the process that takes three weeks during bond approval.
 It is not optional: the bank is legally required to assess your expenses, existing debt obligations, and net income before granting credit, regardless of how high your income is.
 A buyer whose affordability assessment fails cannot compel the bank to approve the bond.
 Getting a pre-qualification from a bond originator before you make an offer gives both you and the seller confidence that the financing is realistic before anyone commits to a signed agreement.